maelhos/gmogoat.fr/content/posts/two-descent.md

 $$\left(\cfrac{y}{z}\right)^2 \equiv \cfrac{-c}{b} \pmod p$$

 Then we can check the existence of such modular square root using Euler's criterion and perform the square root using Tonelli-Shanks.
-The first interesting thing here is that if there is no suare root then we know for sure the quadratic form has no solution.
+The first interesting thing here is that if there is no square root then we know for sure the quadratic form has no solution.

-In practice this is very usefull as it helps narowing down the set of $b_i$ that are worth keeping.
+In practice this is very useful as it helps narrowing down the set of $b_i$ that are worth keeping.

 If such root exist ($r^2 \equiv \frac{-c}{b} \pmod p$) then :

 $y - rz \equiv 0 \pmod p$

-Doing that for several $p$ we acumulate relations which we can combine to get something of the form :
+Doing that for several $p$ we accumulate relations which we can combine to get something of the form :

 $$\alpha x + \beta y + \gamma z \equiv 0 \pmod{abc}$$